hjlarrea/MySQL_Replication/README.md

 mysql -h <fqdnOfTheMySQLInstance> -u <userCreatedForTheMySQLInstance>@<fqdnOfTheMySQLInstance> -p
 ```

-**IMPORTANT:** This configuration has been created as a POC, it has been written with a security-focused mindset.
+**IMPORTANT:** This configuration has been created as a POC, it has not been written with a security-focused mindset.
 If you are planning to deploy this on a production environment I recommend you to:
 - Change ports for internet exposed services and review NSG configuration.
 - Use certificates for MySQL Replication
 - Review the Linux configuration script and the IP Tables and App Armor configurations